pillarsjs/modelator/README.md

 # Welcome to **Pillars Modelator (aka Modelator)**, data deep modeling for Node & Pillars.

+## Specification

+*+The current step is to define a clear specification.**

+At the moment we are covering the discussion in Spanish, but the final version will be translated to English and other languages too.

+You can follow and participate in the discussion [here](https://github.com/pillarsjs/modelator/labels/specification).
+Also [here](specification/README.md) you can read the current draft.

 ## Licence

 This package, Pillars Modelator (aka Modelator) is licensed under the